Tumult97/Obsidian-Files/Monk-thief Build.md

 ## Short Description And Notes

 - Strength is the primary stat because of tavern brawler for that extra roll damage
+- Constitution not needed because in act 3 there is an item that boost it to 23

 ## Classes